 Did you know: a leaky gut could be behind your chronic fatigue.

 Intestinal permeability or, leaky gut, has recently emerged as a potential culprit in chronic fatigue syndrome.
-In this post, we’ll explore exactly what a leaky gut is (not what the media wants you to believe) and exactly how a leaky gut contributes to fatigue.
+In this post, we’ll explore exactly what a leaky gut is and exactly how a leaky gut contributes to fatigue.
 Let’s jump in!

 What’s all this talk about leaky gut?